 Interpersonal communication is the people skill that separates the good from the great performers, the leaders from the managers and creates rich social relationships that make life worth living.
 It is a critical skill which is as challenging to master as humans are complex.

 Humans have worked out how to trust each other in a way that is unrivalled in the animal kingdom.
-I trust you enough to help you or give you something you need because I know that you will help me or give me what I need at another time.
+Our ability to work together is why we have survived despite being smaller, slower and weaker than almost any other animal.
 In modern times, we call this trust money.
 When trust is particularly high, we call it friendship.

-So as we’ve learnt to cooperate, we’ve created a world where we are all interconnected.
+As we’ve learnt to cooperate, we’ve created a world where we are all interconnected.
 We cannot get what we need without interaction.
 On a practical level, we need to interact to meet our physical needs (such as buying groceries).
 But we are driven to this behaviour on an emotional level with the need to belong.
-We have become conditioned to crave connection and, in its highest form, love.
+We have become conditioned to crave connection and in its highest form, love.

 When our communication is effective we understand the people around us and we can express ourselves in a way that is understood.
 We can help others as they would like to be helped and we can influence people to help meet our own needs or the needs of the group.

-In this podcast we’ll discuss the techniques that help us to communicate more effectively, but we’ll also delve into areas such as psychology, neuroscience and emotional intelligence that explain how our fears, beliefs and biases impact interpersonal communication.
+In this podcast we’ll discuss the techniques that help us to communicate more effectively, but we’ll also delve into areas such as psychology, neuroscience and emotional intelligence that explain how our fears, beliefs and biases impact our interpersonal communication, influence and leadership.
 It’s our fears, beliefs and biases that cause misunderstandings that undermine relationships: they make us defensive in arguments; make us think we’re right when we’re wrong and make us treat people differently without realising.
-If we want to communicate more effectively we cannot rely on communication techniques alone.
+To communicate more effectively we cannot rely on communication skills alone.
 We need to shine a light on our perceptions of other people and ourselves.
 The best way to understand ourselves and others are to have honest conversations that lean into the discomfort of evaluating our unconscious beliefs.